tbradbury/learning-site/md-posts/add-seo.md

 order: 8
 ---

-So I have a site but unless people can find it there wont any visitors.
+So I have a site but unless people can find it there will not be any visitors.
 Lets sort the sites SEO (Search Engine optimization).

 ## Sitemap

-A **sitema** tells search engines about your site.
+A **sitemap** tells search engines about your site.
 It will need to be automaticly generated to ensure its up to date with the content.

 Start by updating the `next.config.js` file: